lightly-ai/Lightly_LabelStudio_AL/README.md

 #### 3.1 Download the selected samples

-We can download the selected samples from Lightly Platform.
-Script [download_samples.py](./source/download_samples.py) does everything for you and downloads the samples to a local directory `samples_for_labelling`.
+We can download the selected samples from the Lightly Platform.
+The [download_samples.py](./source/download_samples.py) script does everything for you and downloads the samples to a local directory called `samples_for_labelling`.

 ```sh
 python source/export_filenames.py
 ```

 Lightly Worker created a tag for the selected samples.
-This script pulls information about samples with this tag and downloads the samples.
+This script pulls information about samples in this tag and downloads the samples.

-#### 3.2 Run Label Studio
+#### 3.2 Run LabelStudio

 Now we can launch LabelStudio.